Redgineer/learn-ai-ml/README.md

 # learn-ai-ml
-AI and ML Tutorials, How to Guides, Explanations, and Reference material.
+AI and ML Demos, Tutorials, How to Guides, Explanations, and Reference material.